jsutch/RITA_Scripts/README.md

 There are some script tools added to make some lookups and data import easier.

-** bash lookups for ASNs **
+**bash lookups for ASNs**

-Simple wrappers to print out the AS numbers of beaconish activity
+Simple shell wrappers to return the AS numbers of beaconish activity

 - get_beacon_AS.sh
 - get_long_connections_asn.sh

-** Data preparation for the notebook visualizations**
+**Data preparation for the notebook visualizations**

 - obscureips.py -  A python script to obscure LAN ip addresses if you are presenting or sharing your output
 - rita_extractor.sh - a wrapper to gather long_connectins and beacons into named files for origin scrubbing and import into the notebook